 - Batteries to store the required electricity

-Teslas, in particular, utilize electric motors with only about 17 moving parts, compared to a conventional internal combustion engine, which has around 200.
-Teslas have a single-speed “transmission” of sorts that doesn't have gears to turn, as opposed to a traditional motor vehicle has multiple gears and speeds, which are connected by an engine crankshaft.
+Teslas utilize electric motors with only about 17 moving parts, compared to a conventional internal combustion engine, which has around 200.
+Teslas have a single-speed “transmission” of sorts that doesn't have gears to turn, as opposed to a traditional motor vehicle, which has multiple gears and speeds, which are connected by an engine crankshaft.